FairwindsOps/insights-docs/docs/technical-details/reports/falco.md

       address: "http://falco-agent.insights-agent:3031/data"
 ```

 *Please always consult the upstream chart for the latest configuration options and values.
+The latest version as of this writing is `3.1.5`.

 ### Insights
 To enable Falco in the insights-agent, add this to your values.yaml: